naviguard-hq/maritime-isps-compliance-validation-schemas/README.md

 ### Licensing & Intellectual Property
 All source code, schemas, and documentation contained in this repository are **Proprietary Intellectual Property**.
 Unauthorized reproduction, distribution, or commercial use is strictly prohibited.

+---

+### Technical Support & Integration
+Have technical questions before deploying or need a custom implementation guide?
+**[Click here to email our support team](naviguard-hq@outlook.com)** and we’ll get back to you within 24 hours.

-© 2026 NaviGuard HQ.
+© 2026 NaviGuard.
 All rights reserved.